 The policy stands as a statement of this university's moral commitment to the right of all persons to equal opportunity in a nondiscriminating, harassment-free atmosphere.
 The Office of Employee Relations and Compliance oversees that commitment to equal opportunity.
 San Diego State University places high priority on that objective and expects all members of the university to support this policy.
-Refer to San Diego State University Senate Policy File, as well as California State University Executive Orders 883, 927, 928, and 1074.
+Refer to San Diego State University Executive Orders 883, 927, 928, and 1074.